jproberson/batch-watcher-ui/README.md

 ## What it does

-Watches a directory for batch job files and shows counts like "W: 5 | A: 12 | D: 0" in a compact widget.
+Watches a directory for batch job files and shows counts like "W: 5 | A: 12 | D: 0" in a compact draggable widget.
 Only appears when the health check passes, so you know your backend is actually running.

+**Features:**
+- **Draggable** - Click and drag to reposition the widget anywhere on screen
+- **Position memory** - Remembers location between restarts
+- **Auto-reload** - Configuration reloads automatically when you edit files
+- **Smart visibility** - Hides/shows based on server status

 The health check hits an endpoint every 5 seconds (configurable).
 Widget automatically hides/shows based on server status.

+**Note:** Dragging requires granting Hammerspoon accessibility permissions in System Preferences > Security & Privacy > Privacy > Accessibility.

 ## Console commands